 Ouachita Parish Early Head Start (ACF, CACFP, UW): Funding from the Office of Head Start-Administration for Children and Families (ACF) provided sixty slots for infants and toddlers in three centers and home-based care in Ouachita Parish.
 Early Head Start (EHS) targets low-income pregnant women and families with children from birth through age 3, most of whom are at or below the federal poverty level or who are eligible for Part C services under the Individuals with Disabilities Education Act in their State.
 The program provides early, continuous, intensive, and comprehensive child development and family support services.
 Funding from the CACFP Feeding Program is used as a supplement for food cost and a grant from United Way for formula and diapers is part of the non-federal match.
-In the Spring of 2020, the agency received additional funding from the Office of Head Start through the CARES Act.
-The additional funds are to be used for COVID related expenses.
-In the Spring of 2021, the agency received additional funding through the American Rescue Plan to be used for COVID related expenses.

 Ouachita Parish Early Head Start Expansion/Partnership (ACF, CACFP): Funding from the Office of Head Start-Administration for Children and Families (ACF) expanded the Early Head Start by 40 slots for infants and toddlers in five new classrooms, and 32 slots for infants and toddlers in partnership Type III child care centers, Kiddie Garden and Living Way.
 Early Head Start (EHS) targets low-income pregnant women and families with children from birth through age 3, most of whom are at or below the federal poverty level or who are eligible for Part C services under the Individuals with Disabilities Education Act in their State.
 The program provides early, continuous, intensive, and comprehensive child development and family support services.
 Funding from the CACFP Feeding Program is used as a supplement for food cost.
-In the Spring of 2020, the agency received additional funding from the Office of Head Start through the CARES Act.
-The additional funds are to be used for COVID related expenses.
-In the Spring of 2021, the agency received additional funding through the American Rescue Plan to be used for COVID related expenses.